 Student Emergency Grants

-The application for Emergency Grants opens on the first day of the term and closes on the last day of final exams.
+The application for Emergency Grants opens two weeks before the first day of each term and closes on the last day of classes.

 If you have any questions or are experiencing problems filling out this application,